 The Yang Laboratory uses molecular, cellular, genetic and genomic approaches to investigate critical roles of cell signaling in embryonic morphogenesis and adult physiology.
-We mainly focus on the mammalian limb, skeleton and liver, and we are exploiting these systems to explore human biology and address the underlying pathological mechanisms of diseases including cancer.
+We mainly focus on the mammalian limb, skeleton and liver, and we are exploiting these systems to explore human biology and address the underlying pathophysiological mechanisms of diseases including cancer.

 Cell-cell signaling plays essential and pivotal roles in both development and physiology.
 We are particularly interested in the Wnt, Hedgehog and Hippo signaling pathways that are evolutionarily conserved, act repetitively in different systems and regulate a diverse array of biological processes.
-Mutations in components of these signaling pathways cause devastating birth defects, degenerative disorders and cancer.
+Mutations in components of these signaling pathways cause devastating congenital defects, degenerative disorders and cancer.

-The vertebrate limb and skeleton provide a great system for us to understand morphogenesis and signaling interactions.
-Early patterning signals, which include Hedgehogs, Wnts, FGFs, and TGF-superfamily members, provide temporal and spatial information to instruct skeletal anlagen formation, long before overt skeletal morphogenesis.
-These signaling pathways also play major roles in regulating cell fates, proliferation and polarity in the formed skeletal system.
+The vertebrate skeleton and liver provide great systems for us to understand morphogenesis, regeneration and signaling interactions between tissue-specific resident cells with systemic regulation.
 Our previous work has provided insights into several fundamental aspects of tissue and organ morphogenesis in the limb and skeleton and tumor formation in the liver.
 Our current efforts are divided into the following major projects:

 - Understand the function of directional information in development and disease.
 We are investigating the regulatory mechanisms whereby Wnt signaling controls planar cell polarity (PCP) in various aspects of embryonic morphogenesis, skeletal development and homeostasis.

-Visiting Graduate Students
+Visiting Graduate Student